Python-PyQt/PyQt6-Docs/descriptions/QtCore/QCoreApplication-c.rst

 Locale Settings
 ---------------

 On Unix/Linux Qt is configured to use the system locale settings by default.
 This can cause a conflict when using POSIX functions, for instance, when converting between data types such as floats and strings, since the notation may differ between locales.
-To get around this problem, call the POSIX function ``setlocale(LC_NUMERIC,"C")`` right after initializing QApplication, QGuiApplication or :sip:ref:`~PyQt6.QtCore.QCoreApplication` to reset the locale that is used for number formatting to "C"-locale.
+To get around this problem, call the POSIX function ``setlocale(LC_NUMERIC,"C")`` right after initializing QApplication, :sip:ref:`~PyQt6.QtGui.QGuiApplication` or :sip:ref:`~PyQt6.QtCore.QCoreApplication` to reset the locale that is used for number formatting to "C"-locale.

-.. seealso:: :sip:ref:`~PyQt6.QtCore.QAbstractEventDispatcher`, :sip:ref:`~PyQt6.QtCore.QEventLoop`, `Semaphores Example <https://doc.qt.io/qt-6/qtcore-threads-semaphores-example.html>`_, `Wait Conditions Example <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_, :sip:ref:`~PyQt6.QtGui.QGuiApplication`.
+.. seealso:: :sip:ref:`~PyQt6.QtGui.QGuiApplication`, :sip:ref:`~PyQt6.QtCore.QAbstractEventDispatcher`, :sip:ref:`~PyQt6.QtCore.QEventLoop`, `Semaphores Example <https://doc.qt.io/qt-6/qtcore-threads-semaphores-example.html>`_, `Wait Conditions Example <https://doc.qt.io/qt-6/qtcore-threads-waitconditions-example.html>`_.